-- GPA 3.0 average in High School Math (Algebra, Geometry, Algebra 2, Pre-Calculus) - GPA 3.0 average in High School Sciences (Biology, Chemistry, Physics, or other advanced science courses)

-- Eligible to enroll into Math 141 based on Math admission tests at BSU - Submission of an application to the Department of Nursing in the spring semester
+- GPA 3.0 average in High School Math (Algebra, Geometry, Algebra 2, Pre-Calculus) - GPA 3.0 average in High School Sciences (Biology, Chemistry, Physics, or other advanced science courses) - Eligible to enroll in Math 141 based on Math placement tests at BSU - Submission of an application to the Department of Nursing in the spring semester

-Transfer students and those who were not eligible for admission in the freshmen year may apply during the Spring for a Fall admission into the sophomore year of the nursing program.
+Transfer students and those who were not eligible for admission in the freshmen year may apply during the SPRING semester for a FALL admission into the sophomore year of the nursing program.
 The admission criteria effective for students admitted into the sophomore year:

-- Students should have completed the freshmen year of courses according to the progression plan for traditional baccalaureate students with an overall GPA 2.75 and 2.5 GPA in Science prerequisites. - Science courses completed within 5 years of admission date - Students will submit an application to the department of nursing in the Spring semester. - Students who are accepted, into the program and have not taken NURS 101 must successfully complete NURS 101 during the summer session prior to the Fall sophomore entry.
+- Students should have completed the freshmen year of courses according to the progression plan for traditional baccalaureate students with an overall GPA 2.75 and 2.5 GPA in Science prerequisites. - Required science courses completed within 5 years of admission date - Students will submit an application to the department of nursing in the SPRING semester. - Students who are admitted to the program and have not taken NURS 101 must successfully complete NURS 101 during the SUMMER session prior to the FALL sophomore entry.